Andy Hunt. Author, Publisher,

 Are you looking for a presenter who doesn’t just read material from a slide?
 Tired of motivational speakers who don’t motivate, keynote speakers that don’t hold your attention, or corporate training that leaves you cold?
+Need a speaker for your virtual conference during the COVID-19 global pandemic?
 Drop Andy a line.

 Andy Hunt is a programmer, consultant, author and publisher who lectures across the U.S. and Europe on a wide range of software development topics, including:

 - Best practices in modern software development and Pragmatic programming

 - Fixing the Ultimate Legacy System: You —2017 DC Full Stack Summit

 - It’s All In Your Head: Thinking, Programming, and Inventing in the 21st Century —2015 NC State Leadership in Technology Speaker Series